salaniz/pytorch-gve-lrcn/README.md

 git clone https://github.com/salaniz/pytorch-vision-language.git
 cd pytorch-vision-language
 ```
-2. To install the Python packages you can run
+2. To install the Python packages, you can run
 ```shell
 pip3 install -r requirements.txt
 ```
-3. To install PyTorch follow the instructions on its website: https://pytorch.org/
+3. To install PyTorch, follow the instructions on its website: https://pytorch.org/

 4. Clone the pycocoevalcap repository into the project's directory
 ```shell